drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ![Range of histopatholgical features.
 A-C features of alveolar proteinois.
 D multinucleated giant cells, interstitial fibrosis, and brown particles composed predominantly of indium.
 (13)](images/Indium2.jpg){ width=65% }

-##

-- Indium tin oxide (ITO) is a sintered material used in making crystal displays for televisions and computers.
-- First case of ITO-associated interstitial pneumonitis was reported in 2003 in a 27-year-old Japanese worker (1)
-- Case series confirm interstitial pneumonia similar to UIP, emphysema, PAP in indium workers.
-Two patients have died to date.
-(13)
-- Like ardystil outbreak notable that cases are young, have severe respiratory disease, and colleagues who are also unwell.

 # South Korean Lung

 ##